Skip to content

 pass

-# log the result sent to the client
+# we log the result sent to the customer

 logger.write(log)